Lendico/partner-api-documentation/Security.md

 * A TLS connection certificate used for setting up a mutual TLS connection
 * A HTTP Signature certificate used for signing the requests

-Those two certificates must have been provided before calling the API otherwise your call will be rejected(see [Onboarding Page](Onboarding.md)).
+Those two certificates must be provided before calling the API, otherwise your calls will be rejected (see [Onboarding Page](Onboarding.md)).

 Requests without or with invalid certificates will be rejected with HTTP status code `401`